 - get user input or read from files.

-- write to the console of into a file.
+- write to the console or into a file.

-- return random numbers or time, because the return values are different.
+- return random numbers or time points because the return values are different.

 - build a state.

-Thanks to mathematical functions, the definition of functional is very concise but helps not so much.
-The key question still remains.
+Thanks to mathematical functions, the definition of functional is concise but does not help so much.
+The critical question remains.
 How can you program something useful with functional programming?
 Mathematical functions are like islands that have no communication with the outside world.
 Or to say it in the words of Simon Peyton Jones, one of the fathers of Haskell.
 The only effect that mathematical functions can have is to warm up your room.

 Characteristics of functional programming languages

-Haskell will help me a lot on my tour through the characteristics of functional programming.
+Haskell will significantly help me on my tour through the characteristics of functional programming.

 Haskell